x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/clients-and-mobile-in-exchange-online/outlook-for-ios-and-android/outlook-for-ios-and-android-faq.md

 ### Q: As an Exchange administrator, I would like to deploy Outlook for iOS and Android, but in my testing I can't log in.
 What might be the issue?

-Assuming authentication is not the issue, there are three areas you can check:
+Assuming authentication is not the issue, there are two areas you can check:

-1. Check whether you have Client Access rules in place that block the REST protocol.

-2. Check whether you have an EWS application policy that restricts which client applications can connect.
+1. Check whether you have an EWS application policy that restricts which client applications can connect.

-3. Check whether you have EWS enabled for the account.
+2. Check whether you have EWS enabled for the account.

 For more information, see [Securing Outlook for iOS and Android in Exchange Online](secure-outlook-for-ios-and-android.md).
 If one of the above checks doesn't resolve the issue, please open an in-app support ticket.